Download OpenAPI specification:

 Whilst intended for production release, these APIs may undergo modifications during the Beta phase if critical issues are identified.
 Developers may need to adjust their implementations if a change is deemed necessary.
 All changes to Beta endpoints will be communicated to Beta partners.

-Please email supplierAPI@viator.com to provide feedback.
+Please email the API integrations team to provide feedback.

-The Availability check endpoint enables Viator to retrieve capacity and pricing information of one or more items for a specific date and one or more ticket types (adult, child, etc).
 This endpoint is used by Viator when customers have chosen a specific product or a specific item for which capacity and pricing is required to determine the ability for the customers to proceed with the purchase.
-The Availability check endpoint replaces the existing V1.0 Real-time availability API.

-supplierId required | integer Viator’s unique Supplier identifier. |
+| supplierId required | integer (SupplierId) Viator’s unique Supplier identifier. |

 required | Array of objects (ProductOptionRequest) List of reservation system product options and associated start times for which availability and pricing is being requested. |

-travelDate required | string <date> The date of travel.
+| travelDate required | string <date> (TravelDate) The date of travel.
 Value is in date format YYYY-MM-DD. |

 required | Array of objects (TicketRequest) List of ticket types for which availability and pricing is being requested |

-required | Array of objects (ProductOption) List of reservation system product option identifiers and associated start times for which availability and pricing is being returned. |
+required | Array of objects (ProductOption) List of reservation system product option identifiers for which events (start time, capacity, pricing) is being returned

 {- "supplierId": 123,